 Biographical Information about Ernest Thompson Seton

-The family, with the exception of a couple of the oldest brothers, went to Lindsay, Ontario, Canada in 1866, after his father, Joseph Logan Thompson, had lost his fortune as a ship-owner.
+The family emigrated to Lindsay, Ontario, Canada in 1866, after his father, Joseph Logan Thompson, had lost his fortune as a ship-owner.
 Joseph did not make a good farmer, and by 1870 they had moved to Toronto where he was employed as an accountant.
-Ernest Evan Thompson (Seton’s given name) went to Toronto schools for his basic education.

 He found work illustrating a set of Christmas cards that brought enough money to join two of his older brothers who were homesteading in Manitoba, near what is now the small town of Carberry.
 He and his good friend William G. A. (Willie) Brodie, Jr. boarded a farm train with sixty chickens, four geese and four turkeys bound for Winnipeg in March 1882.
 Willie’s father, Dr. William Brodie served as the boys’ mentor in natural history, leading field trips to the marshland around Toronto.
 As they prepared for the trip west, he advised Seton to keep a daily journal and to record everything of interest on the same day.

-Once in Manitoba, Seton had a hard time staying focused on farming.
-He was easily distracted by the natural surroundings, spending his time watching the birds and animals instead of plowing fields.
+Once in Manitoba, Seton embraced the life of a field naturalist rather than a homesteader.
+He was easily distracted by the natural surroundings, spending his time watching the wildlife instead of plowing fields.
 He collected specimens of flora and fauna, took careful measurements and kept records in his journal.
 Willie helped him identify many of the birds and insects they saw until he was tragically killed in an accident.
 His death was a heavy blow to Seton.

 His first visit to the United States was in December of 1883.
 He went to New York where he met many naturalists, ornithologists, artists and writers.
 He became life-long friends with Frank Chapman, William Hornaday, Elliott Coues and many others.
 From then until the late 1880’s he spent his time between Carberry, Toronto and New York.
 He became an established wildlife artist, and was given a contract in 1885 to do 1,000 mammal drawings for the Century Dictionary.
 He also spent time at the New York Art Student’s League where he met Daniel Carter Beard.

-In the early 1890’s he went to Paris to continue his education in art.
-He studied at the Académie Julian where he befriended the likes of Robert E. Henri, E. W. Redfield, Irving Coues, and others destined to become well known American artists.
+In the early 1890’s he re-visited his art education in Paris, studying at the Académie Julian where he befriended the likes of Robert E. Henri, E. W. Redfield, Irving Coues, and others destined to become well known American artists.
 This was where he did the research for his first published book, The Art Anatomy of Animals.
 His painting “The Sleeping Wolf” hung “on the line” in the Paris Salon in 1891.
-His next painting “Awaited in Vain” AKA “The Triumph of the Wolves” was rejected by the Salon; but later, was exhibited at the first World’s Fair in Chicago in 1893.
+His next painting “Awaited in Vain” or “The Triumph of the Wolves” was rejected by the Salon; but later, was exhibited at the first World’s Fair in Chicago in 1893.
 Seton was appointed Official Naturalist to the Government of Manitoba- a title he held until his death in 1946 – as compensation for designing and building the natural history exhibit for Manitoba at the F air.